PrefectHQ/prefect/docs/concepts/schedules.md

 ## Interval

 An `Interval` schedule creates new flow runs on a regular interval measured in seconds.
 Intervals are computed from an optional `anchor_date`.
-For example, here's how you can create a schedule for every 10 minutes in the deployent YAML file.
+For example, here's how you can create a schedule for every 10 minutes in the deployment YAML file.

 ```yaml
 schedule: